coveo/source.coveo.com/_posts/2016-12-08-setup-webpack-for-multiple-dependent-project.md

 {% endhighlight %}

-Basically, you configure the script with an array of "external projects".
+Basically, you configure the script with an array of "external projects."
 These are the repositories where you wish to create a symlink.
 It will first take care of deleting the dependency that is already present in the external folder.

 Then, it will call the webpack dev server, download the bundle file, and write it on the file system.

 ## Running the script

-After this, we need to run the `link.externally.js` script every time the webpack dev server does it's job.
+After this, we need to run the `link.externally.js` script every time the webpack dev server does its job.

 `dev.js` is the node script that we run to start the webpack dev server in the Search UI project.